alicias1/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-Through an [MRC LID](https://mrc-lid.lshtm.ac.uk) 1+3 scholarship I studied an MSc in Epidemiology to develop my advanced quantitative skills before beginning my PhD with Professor James Logan and Dr Rachel Allen where I am investigating human attractiveness to malaria mosquitoes.
-I also coordinate “Outbreak Control”, a public engagement workshop that introduces GCSE students to careers in public health.
+Through an [MRC LID](https://mrc-lid.lshtm.ac.uk) 1+3 scholarship I studied an MSc in Epidemiology to develop my advanced quantitative skills before beginning my PhD where I am investigating human attractiveness to malaria mosquitoes.
+I also coordinate “Outbreak Control”, a public engagement workshop that introduces GCSE students to careers in public health and am a residential advisor at University of London halls.
 Before joining the school, I obtained a first class BSc(Hons) in Biological Sciences from the University of Liverpool.